heMinger/SSC/summary/reviews.md

 ## TPVFormer 2023
 *MonoScene [5] first backprojects image features to all possible positions in the 3D space along the optical ray to obtain the initial voxel representation and further processes it using a 3D UNet.
 However, it is still challenging to generalize it to 3D perception with multi-view images due to the inefficiency of voxel representations*

+## OccDepth

+*MonoScene [Cao and de Charette, 2022a] infers dense 3D voxelized semantic indoor and outdoor scenes from a single RGB image.*

 # Tri-perspective view for vision-based 3d semantic occupancy prediction 2023

 ## StereoScene 2024